Saga (comics): Censorship

-On April 9, 2013, media reported that Apple Inc. had prohibited the sale of issue 12 of Saga through iOS, because two panels that depicted oral sex between men in a small, in-set image violated Apple's restrictions on sexual content.
+On April 9, 2013, media reported that Apple Inc. had prohibited the sale of Chapter 12 of Saga through iOS, because two panels that depicted oral sex between men in a small, in-set image violated Apple's restrictions on sexual content.
 This resulted in criticism by artists and writers, who pointed to similarly explicit content in previous issues and in other works sold through iTunes.
 William Gibson and others suggested that the restriction could have occurred specifically because the drawings in question depicted gay sex.
-A day later, digital distributor Comixology announced that it had been that company, not Apple, who had chosen not to make the issue available based on their interpretation of Apple's rules, and that after receiving clarification from Apple, the issue would now be sold via iOS.
+A day later, digital distributor Comixology announced that it had been that company, not Apple, who had chosen not to make the chapter available based on their interpretation of Apple's rules, and that after receiving clarification from Apple, the chapter would now be sold via iOS.

 In 2014, the series was included on the American Library Association's list of the ten most frequently challenged books that year.
 It had been challenged for containing nudity and offensive language and for being "anti-family, ... sexually explicit, and unsuited for age group."

 Merchandising

-In 2015, Skybound Entertainment began taking pre-orders for an 8” tall, hand-painted Lying Cat resin statue, which retails for $75.
+In 2015, Skybound Entertainment began taking pre-orders for an 8" tall, hand-painted Lying Cat resin statue, which retails for $75.

 In February 2016, Essential Sequential began taking orders for a posable, 19-inch tall plushy Lying Cat doll that says, "Lying" when its collar is pressed, scheduled to ship that May.
 Later that June, Skybound announced that at the following month's San Diego Comic-Con, it would debut action figures based on the two lead characters, Alana and Marko, by McFarlane Toys.
 The five-inch figures are issued together in a two-pack, and are paired with a mace and a sword.
 The company also teamed with Yesterdays, a Southern California collectible enamel pin company, to produce Skybound's first ever pin set, which includes two pins of Lying Cat and a pin of Ghüs, also to debut at that Comic-Con.
 The Ghüs pin is priced at $10.00, and the Lying Cat set at $15.00, and both were limited to 1000 units each.

 In October 2017, Image Comics announced the introduction of Pop!
 Vinyl figures of Lying Cat, Alana, Marko, Izabel, Prince Robot IV and The Will from Funko and Skybound Entertainment, available in February 2018.